Early Childhood Education

 1. Be a junior or senior in a Dutchess BOCES component district.

-2. Have demonstrated an interest and desire to learn about elementary education and the development of the young child.
+2. Have demonstrated an interest and desire to learn about elementary education and the psychological, social, cognitive and physical development of the young child.

 3. Exhibit a high level of responsibility and maturity with the ability to work independently in professional classroom settings.